ubclaunchpad/presentations/README.md

 ### 💻 Workshops

-[Workshops](workshops/) includes slideshows and materials used in Launch Pad workshop events.
+[Workshops](workshops/) include slideshows and materials used in Launch Pad workshop events.